Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ![alt text](https://github.com/Stuycs-K/final-project-09-shkolnik-simon-chau-brian/blob/main/Images/diagram.png "Diagram of phase shift algorithm")

-To decode the audio do a fourier transform on the chunks again and extract out the angles.
-Now the upside is that it will be harder to see because it isn't encoded in an inaudible frequency which makes it really easy to spot

-## How to detect steganography

-Generally you would use a spectrogram as they allow you to visualize the audio waves which makes it exceptionally easy to find any hiddden audio.
-Another thing that can help detect steganography is artifacts of the steganography.
-Due to the complexity of audio steganography some buzzing or a faint noise can remain which will hint at the presence of a hidden message.<br>

 ### The problem with this version:
 This version uses a fourier transform in the encoding phase.
 Thus, the conversion from the fourier series back into a wav lead to a lossy conversion and possibly corrupt the data.
 Also if the nagnitude of the wav file is initially zero, the data will also be lost.
 As a result, most audio files won't work with the phase shifts algorithm here.

+## How to detect steganography

+Generally you would use a spectrogram as they allow you to visualize the audio waves which makes it exceptionally easy to find any hiddden audio.
+Another thing that can help detect steganography is artifacts of the steganography.
+Due to the complexity of audio steganography some buzzing or a faint noise can remain which will hint at the presence of a hidden message.<br>

 ## How to use our tool
 Our tool is coded in python and contains six files that you can use: **freqEncode.py**, **freqDecode.py**, **phaseEncode.py**, **phaseDecode.py**, **phaseSpecificEncoder.py**, **phaseSpecificDecoder.py**<br>